 The image of a shepherd brings the roles of prophet, priest, and king together into one beautiful picture that encompasses all three dimensions of biblical leadership.

 The shepherd feeds the sheep—sustaining the people of God on a healthy diet of the Word of God.
 The shepherd seeks the sheep—finding the sheep that is lost and bringing it back.
 The shepherd leads the sheep—giving direction and protection to the flock.
-So when God speaks about shepherds, He is speaking about everything that is involved in leading the people of God.
+So when God speaks about shepherds, He is speaking about everything that is involved in leading His people.

 Leaders Who Abuse Their Power

-God’s people suffered under a consistent pattern of abuse through the entire history of the nation.
+God’s people suffered under a consistent pattern of abuse.
 Many kings were wicked, and even the best kings ended up placing great burdens upon the people.
 God indicted them for their complete failure to care for His flock: “The weak you have not strengthened, the sick you have not healed, the injured you have not bound up, the strayed you have not brought back, the lost you have not sought, and with force and harshness you have ruled them” (34:4).